Presentation | November 30 | 3-5 p.m. | Dwinelle Hall, B-4 (Classroom side)

 Minsook Kim, Lecturer, East Asian Languages & Cultures

-The Korean program has had a high attrition rate from beginning (K1A) to intermediate levels (K10B) (AY 2015:83%, AY 2016: 81%, AY 2017: 77%).
+The Korean program has had a high attrition rate from beginning (K1A) to intermediate levels (K10B) (AY 2017: 77%).
 In searching for a solution to this trend, my colleague, Dr. Junghee Park and I received a one-year joint BLC fellowship to develop a hybrid course for intermediate level Korean.
-As a report for the first half of this project, I will address the following questions: Why a hybrid course as a solution?
-Is the hybrid format pedagogically efficient in foreign language education?
+As I report for the first half of this project, I will address the following questions: Why a hybrid course as a solution to an enrollment problem?
+What pedagogical advantages and limitations does a hybrid format present?
 What does a hybrid lesson look like?
-What are the administrative obstacles in offering a hybrid course?
+Are there any administrative obstacles in offering a hybrid course?

 Zapotec Language Revitalization: What can be accomplished with a two-week Summer School